 What causes a groin strain?

 The most common cause is side to side movement, such as a quick change of direction, sprinting, or kicking.
-Failing to stretch or warm-up before a vigorous physical activity is the most common cause of injury.
+Failing to stretch or warm-up before a vigorous physical activity is the most common cause of sports injuries.
 Overuse could also cause these muscles to tear.

 What are the symptoms of a groin strain?